3mautogroup/website/README.md

 ### Typography: Gelasio (Serif) & Inter (Sans-Serif)

-### Architecture: Modular CSS with almost 1,400 lines of custom code.
+### Architecture: Modular CSS with more than 1,500 lines of custom code.

 ---